open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 ## Retry

 Transient errors MUST be handled with a retry strategy.
 This retry strategy MUST implement an exponential back-off with jitter to avoid overwhelming the destination until the network is restored or the destination has recovered.

+SDKs SHOULD provide a configuration option to disable the retry strategy.
+This option MAY be named `disabled`, AND MUST be `false` by default.

 ### Transient errors